Key takeaways

 Maintain a well-positioned portfolio

-Your wealth management professional can be instructive in helping you blend and select strategies to keep your portfolio on target to help meet your long-term investment plans and goals.
+Your wealth management professional can help you blend and select situational strategies to keep your portfolio on target to help meet your long-term investment plans and goals.

 The S&P 500 Index consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.
 The Russell Midcap Index measures the performance of the mid-cap segment of the U.S. equity universe and is a subset of the Russell 1000 Index.
 It includes approximately 800 of the smallest securities based on a combination of their market cap and current index membership.
 The Russell Midcap Growth Index measures the performance of the mid-cap growth segment of the U.S. equity universe.
 It includes those Russell Midcap Index companies with higher price-to-book ratios and higher forecasted growth values.
 The Russell Midcap Value Index measures the performance of the mid-cap value segment of the U.S. equity universe.
 It includes those Russell Midcap Index companies with lower price-to-book ratios and lower forecasted growth values.
 The Russell 2000 Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index and is representative of the U.S. small capitalization securities market.
 The MSCI EAFE Index includes approximately 1,000 companies representing the stock markets of 21 countries in Europe, Australasia and the Far East (EAFE).
 The MSCI EAFE Value and Growth Indices covers the full range of developed, emerging and All Country MSCI Equity Indices.
 The MSCI Emerging Markets Index is designed to measure equity market performance in global emerging markets.
 The Dow Jones Equity All REIT Capped Index is designed to measure all equity REITs in the Dow Jones U.S. Total Stock Market Index, as defined by the S&P Dow Jones Indices REIT/RESI Industry Classification Hierarchy, that meet the minimum float market capitalization (FMC) and liquidity thresholds.
 The FTSE Global Core Infrastructure 50/50 Index and FTSE Developed Core Infrastructure 50/50 Index give participants an industry-defined interpretation of infrastructure and adjust the exposure to certain infrastructure sub-sectors.
 The constituent weights for these indexes are adjusted as part of the semi-annual review according to three broad industry sectors — 50% Utilities, 30% Transportation including capping of 7.5% for railroads/railways and a 20% mix of other sectors including pipelines, satellites and telecommunication towers.
 Company weights within each group are adjusted in proportion to their investable market capitalization.
 The Bloomberg U.S. Aggregate Bond Index is a broad-based benchmark that measures the investment grade, U.S. dollar denominated, fixed-rate taxable bond market, including Treasuries, government-related and corporate securities, mortgage-backed securities, asset-backed securities and commercial mortgage-backed securities.
 The Bloomberg U.S. Municipal Bond Index is a broad-based benchmark that measures the investment grade, U.S. dollar denominated, fixed tax-exempt bond market.
 The index includes state and local general obligation, revenue, insured and pre-refunded bonds.
 The ICE BofAML U.S. High Yield Index tracks the performance of U.S. dollar denominated below investment grade corporate debt publicly issued in the U.S. domestic market.